-River corridor protection is a very broad term that encompasses several closely related river (the term river is used loosely here to include all rivers, streams, creeks, etc.) management approaches.
-River corridors provide an important spatial context for maintaining and restoring the river processes and dynamic equilibrium associated with high quality aquatic habitats (Kline, 2008).
-The river corridor includes the existing channel, the floodplain, and the adjacent riparian zone.
+River corridor protection is a very broad term that encompasses several closely-related river.
+The term "river" is used loosely here to include all rivers, streams, creeks.
+River corridors provide an important spatial context for maintaining and restoring the river processes and dynamic equilibrium associated with high quality aquatic habitats (Kline and Dolan, 2008).
+The river corridor includes the existing channel, floodplain, and adjacent riparian zone.
 The basic concept behind river corridor protection is recognizing the natural functions of rivers and streams and managing them to resolve conflicts between the natural systems and human land use.

-Rivers and streams adjust over time through dynamic fluvial processes in response to the varying inputs of water, sediment, and debris.
-Natural adjustments to these inputs are occuring continually in rivers and streams.
+Rivers and streams adjust over time in response to the varying inputs of water, sediment, and debris due to dynamic fluvial processes.
+Natural adjustments to these inputs are continually occurring continually in rivers and streams.
 These adjustments are generally minor and occur over long time periods.
-The result of these processes is evidenced in streambank erosion, channel incision, meadering stream channels, and the inevitable conflict between the stream and nearby human infrastructure.
-The more significant changes, such as channel relocation, usually occur during large flood events.
+The result of these processes is evidenced in streambank erosion, channel incision, meandering stream channels, and the inevitable conflict between the stream and nearby human infrastructure.
+Large flood events cause more significant changes, such as channel relocation.
 River corridor protection includes the following management strategies to complement a stormwater management program: